RoaaK95/Quizzical/README.md

 ## Summary

- This project was made for scrimba react course.The goal is to create a dynamic and responsive webApp for a quiz game using openTrivia API and publish it.
+This project was created for the Scrimba React course.
+The goal is to develop a dynamic and responsive web app for a quiz game using the OpenTrivia API and to publish it.

 ## Technologies used